hemidactylus/katasandbox/repair-improvements/step3.md

 But wait!
 Cassandra tries hard to maintain data consistency; so, while the rows were being deleted, Node1 noticed it could not propagate the tombstones to Node2 and saved them all in a "hints" file, ready for when Node2 will be reachable again.
-If we want to really incude a data mismatch, we have to delete the hints as well.
+If we want to really induce a data mismatch, we have to delete the hints as well.

 Let us see the hints file that has just been created on Node1: